Track MCP LogoTrack MCP

 1. Set up authentication (see below)

-2. Add your project details to Claude Desktop's config file
+2. Add your project details to your MCP client's config file

 3. Start chatting with your BigQuery data naturally!